eipm/rnaseq-messaging/README.md

 ### Parameters
 The following parameters are specific to the messaging service:
 * `pipeline_messaging_enabled`: boolean value indicating whether messaging is enabled. **This parameter is required.**
-* `dispatcherURL`: the URL and port at which the KafkaDispatcher can be reached.
+* `dispatcherURL`: the URL and port at which the KafkaDispatcher instance can be reached.
 This parameter is only required if messaging is enabled.

 **The following parameters are required for execution regardless of whether or not messaging is enabled.** Note that all paths must point to existing files; as this is merely a stub the contents do not matter, but the paths must exist.
 * `samplesheet`: a path to a samplesheet in the following format.
 All fastq paths must point to existing files.
 (This pipeline cannot handle samples with multiple fastqs e.g. sequenced in multiple lanes, nor is it designed for single end sequencing.)